CLFlix/KuroBot/README.md

 ## Commands

-### !cmds
+### ?commands

-The same as the classic "!commands" command, but purposely called `!cmds` to not trigger Nightbot or any other bots' "!commands" command.
-This will send a message in chat with a simple listing of all the commands available.
-If the amount of commands get too much for this, I'll try to find another way to make this a useful command without it being too cluttered.
+This will show all the commands the viewers can use with your bot!

-### !np
+### ?np

-`!np` is the well-known command where you can ask the bot what map the streamer is currently playing!
+`?np` is the well-known command where you can ask the bot what map the streamer is currently playing!
 Mods are also included.
 This will show you an output like this:

 ```
 @kurookamitv Now playing: Yousei Teikoku - Ira [Wrath] https://osu.ppy.sh/b/4426662
 ```

-### !nppp
+### ?nppp

 This will show the same thing as the command before this, including the pp amounts for SS, 99% and 95% FC.